jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/mailbox/mailbox.rst

 11. Share envelopes
 12. Generate report *(only on desktop and tablet versions)*
 13. Resend notifications *(only on desktop and tablet versions)*
-14. Envelopes report generation
+14. Mark as read
-15. Envelopes notification resend
+15. Mark as unread

 .. image:: pic_mailbox/mailboxPage.png
    :width: 600